memory-formation/dmf-utils/docs/index.rst

 Installation
 ------------

 DMF Utils can be installed directly from PyPI.
-To install all available modules, use the following command:
+To install the core package, use the following command:

 .. code-block:: bash

-    pip install dmf-utils[all]
+    pip install dmf-utils

 For more detailed installation instructions and options, please refer to the :doc:`installation` page.